When you should replace shocks

 5 Ways to Tell if It’s Time to Replace Shocks and Struts

 Do you need to replace shocks and struts on your vehicle?
 How can you tell?
 Your car’s shock absorbers are designed to limit the amount of suspension movement by dampening spring oscillations.
-Struts similarly reinforce the the active components of the suspension to the same end, which means that struts and shocks are what keep you from hitting your head on the ceiling of the car every time you hit a bump and from vibrating while traveling down rough roads.
+Struts similarly reinforce the active components of the suspension to the same end, which means that struts and shocks are what keep you from hitting your head on the ceiling of the car every time you hit a bump and from vibrating while travelling down rough roads.
 Because of the interconnectedness of your car’s system, problems tend to be contagious.
 Here are several signs that your car might need shock and strut replacements.
 Noticing these signs right away can prevent further damage to your car.